Here is your one-stop shop for useful resources!

 Planning a campus visit?
 We'd love to meet with you.
 Email our Director of Campus Relations, Joicy Becker-Richards, or call 609-497-7960 for more information and to learn about resources, events, and opportunities to meet others in ministry.

 Multimedia – Accessible from home and on campus, be sure to peruse the audio and video recordings of lectures, sermons, concerts, and events.
 For the latest audio content and podcasts, follow us on iTunes and SoundCloud.
-Select videos are also now available on our new Youtube and Vimeo channels!
+Select videos are also now available on our new Youtube channel!

 Continuing Education – The Office of Continuing Education offers a number of one-day and multi-day educational events on campus and online.
 Check out the listing of upcoming continuing education events and courses.
 Alumni receive a 15% discount on most continuing education events.
 See the details about the discount.